+Inflation 3.00%

+Salary Increases

-Inflation 3.00% Salary Increases Composed of: 3.0% inflation, plus a 0.75% productivity increase rate, plus a step-rate promotional increase for members with less than 10 years of service Investment Rate of Return 7.75% compounded annually, net of expenses.
-This is made up of a 3.00% inflation rate and a 4.75% real rate of return.
-The long-term expected rate of return on pension plan investments is determined annually using a building-block approach that includes the following:
+Composed of: 3.0% inflation, plus a 0.75% productivity increase rate, plus a step-rate promotional increase for members with less than 10 years of service

+Investment Rate of Return

-1) rate of return projections are the sum of current yield plus projected changes in price (valuation, defaults, etc.), 2) application of key economic projections (inflation, real growth, dividends, etc.), and 3) structural themes (supply and demand imbalances, capital flows, etc.) developed for each major asset class.
+7.75% compounded annually, net of expenses.
+This is made up of a 3.00% inflation rate and \bar{a} 4.75% real rate of return.
+The longterm expected rate of return on pension plan investments determined annually using building-block approach includes the following: 1) rate of return projections are the sum of current yield plus projected changes in price (valuation, defaults, etc.), 2) application of key economic (inflation, real projections growth, dividends, etc.), and 3) structural themes (supply and demand imbalances, capital flows, etc.) developed for each major asset class.